wavesplatform/waves-lessons/lessons/EN/Mining And Earning On It/f. Node Configuration /lesson.md

         network {
-            node-name = "default-node-name"
+            node-name = "waves-node"
             bind-address = "0.0.0.0"
             port = 6868
         }

     }
     ```
 3. Save the file and deploy a node once again.
+    To restart the node, use the command below:

+    ```
+    sudo systemctl restart waves.service
+    ```

 ### Docker Configuration ###